Here is my lighting gear for travel when flying.

 Live Well, Live Wisely

 13-16 Do you want to be counted wise, to build a reputation for wisdom?
 Here’s what you do: Live well, live wisely, live humbly.
-It’s the way you live, not the way you talk, that counts.
+It’s how you live, not how you talk, that counts.
 Mean-spirited ambition isn’t wisdom.
 Boasting that you are wise isn’t wisdom.
 Twisting the truth to make yourselves sound wise isn’t wisdom.
-It’s the furthest thing from wisdom—it’s animal cunning, devilish conniving.
-Whenever you’re trying to look better than others or get the better of others, things fall apart and everyone ends up at the others’ throats.
+It’s the furthest thing from wisdom—animal cunning, devilish conniving.
+Things fall apart whenever you’re trying to look better or get the better of others, and everyone ends up at the others’ throats.

 Today our country is more divided to me than at any other time in my lifetime.
-Seems like every group is saying if you just think like us all will be well.
+Yet, every group seems to say that all will be well if you think like us.

-One of the most difficult things I have wrestled with in my faith is the concept of Free Will and at the same time having a God who is totally omniscience.
-If God actually knows everything that can be known, then how can you have true Free Will?
+One of the most challenging things I have wrestled with in my faith is the concept of Free Will and, simultaneously, having an omniscient God.
+If God knows everything we can learn, how can you have faithful Free Will?

 14 I have given them your word and the world has hated them, for they are not of the world any more than I am of the world.
 15 My prayer is not that you take them out of the world but that you protect them from the evil one.
 16 They are not of the world, even as I am not of it.
 17 Sanctify them by[d] the truth; your word is truth.

-I have been really sad for many years as I watch those who call themselves people of faith not showing grace or love, but rather condemnation and hate of those who do not hold to their beliefs.
+I have been unfortunate for many years as I watch those who call themselves people of faith not show grace or love but rather a condemnation and hate of those who do not hold to their beliefs.